LibrePlan/libreplan/doc/src/user/en/10-etiquetas.rst

 i.
 Select a tag to edit or click the create button for a new one. ii.
 The system shows a form with a text entry for the name and a list of text entries with existing and assigned tags. iii.
-If users wish to add a new tag, they must click on the “New tag” button. iv.
+If users wish to add a new tag, they must click on the "New tag" button. iv.
 The system shows a new row on the list with an empty text box that users must edit.
 v.
 Users enter a name for the tag. vi.
 The system adds the name to the list. vii.
-Users click “Save” or “Save and continue” to continue editing the form.
+Users click "Save" or "Save and continue" to continue editing the form.

 .. figure:: images/tag-types-edition.png
    :scale: 50